-The Ellison Medical Foundation supports basic biomedical research, with a current focus on understanding how humans and other organisms age, and on defining the fundamental biological mechanisms that prevent age-related diseases and disabilities.
-The Foundation particularly aims to stimulate new, creative research approaches that might not be funded by traditional sources or that has been neglected by existing U.S. research funding programs.
+The primary mission of The Lawrence Ellison Foundation (formerly The Ellison Medical Foundation) has been to support basic biomedical research, with a focus on understanding how humans and other organisms age, and on defining the fundamental biological mechanisms that prevent age-related diseases and disabilities.
+In particular, the Foundation has aimed to stimulate new, creative research approaches that might not be funded by traditional sources or that has been neglected by existing U.S. research funding programs.

-The Ellison Medical Foundation fosters research by means of grants-in-aid on behalf of investigators to universities and laboratories within the United States.
+The Foundation has fostered research by means of grants-in-aid on behalf of investigators to universities and laboratories within the United States.
 Institutions receiving awards must be tax-exempt 501(c)(3) organizations or U.S. colleges or universities.
 Eligible U.S. institutions may enter into consortium or subcontractual agreements with other non-profit organizations, either in the U.S. or elsewhere, as necessary to the scientific goals of the project.